huaweicloud/terraform-provider-hcs/docs/resources/obs_bucket.md

 * `versioning` - (Optional, Bool) Whether enable versioning.
 Once you version-enable a bucket, it can never return to an versionless state.
 You can, however, suspend versioning on that bucket.

+* `cluster_group_id` - (Optional, String, ForceNew) Specifies which cluster group is used to create the bucket.

+  Changing this parameter will create a new bucket.

 * `logging` - (Optional, List) A settings of bucket logging.
   The [logging](#bucket_logging_args) structure is documented below.